ahmad-alkadri/simpleRCRU/README.md

 ## Background

-In 2017, during my internship with CIFOR (Center for International Forest Research), I was tasked to obtain the climate data from CRU datasets for several regions in Kalimantan island, Indonesia.
+In 2017, during my internship with [CIFOR (Center for International Forestry Research)](http://www.cifor.org), I was tasked to obtain the climate data from CRU datasets for several regions in Kalimantan island, Indonesia.
 I wasn’t very familiar with CRU, nor with packages such as *raster* or *ncdf4*, but I was curious.
-It took me days to finally got the hang of it, and about hours to finally wrote the one function that I included here:
+It took me days to finally got the hang of it, and about hours to finally wrote the one function that I included here: *extractcru()*.
-*extractcru()*.

 ## Methods